Setting Up Your Ubuntu Environment for Wallaroo

 cd ~/ mkdir ~/wallaroo-tutorial cd ~/wallaroo-tutorial

 This will be our base directory in what follows.
-If you haven't already cloned the Wallaroo repo, do so now (this will create a subdirectory called
+Download the Wallaroo sources (this will create a subdirectory called

 Ensuring you'll have the latest available packages: